Kzyube/GabayX-System/README.md

 # GabayX System 🛰️
 **Campus Emergency Response & Monitoring Platform**

 GabayX is a real-time location and emergency response web application designed for campus and community safety.
-It acts as a two-part system: an **Admin Dashboard** for school administrators and a **Student App** for the students.
+It acts as a multi-part system: an **Admin Dashboard** for school administrators, a **Student App** for field operatives, and a **Relief Portal** for community donors.

-The system uses live tracking, automatic walking routes, and an "Offline Mode" to ensure students can always find safe zones or ask for help, even if the internet disconnects.
+The system uses live tracking, automatic walking routes, an "Offline Mode" for connectivity gaps, and a transparent donation system to ensure that aid reaches victims instantly and securely.

 ## 🌐 Live Access